steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Create a new Python project Relief.
+    Modify setup.py to build ‘relief.dll’.
+    Extend Builder to build the relief DLL.

     N.B.
 The Gaussian blur used in Kerber's paper ignores pixels that have been masked.
     The implementation here does include them.
 It seems a custom kernel (ndimage "generic filter") may be required that takes into consideration the overall mask. https://dsp.stackexchange.com/questions/10057/gaussian-blur-standard-deviation-radius-and-kernel-size